Below are frequently asked questions (FAQs) about advising and registration.

 The preferred method of registration is through Self-Service on mySXU.
 If an error message occurs, please contact the Office of Records and Advising or call 773-298-3501.
 In order to remedy this situation, they will need to know what the error message states.
 In-person registration is not available until following the week of online registration.

-Continuing and Adult Education offers the following majors: accounting, business administration, clinical/counseling psychology, computer studies, criminal justice, generic nursing, industrial/organizational psychology, liberal studies, LPN-BS nursing, nursing for registered nurses, psychology, religious studies, sociology, professional studies with two concentrations called organizational communication and public administration.
+Continuing and Adult Education offers the following majors: accounting, business administration, clinical/counseling psychology, computer studies, criminal justice, generic nursing, industrial/organizational psychology, liberal studies, LPN-BS nursing, nursing for registered nurses, psychology, religious studies, sociology, organizational development with two concentrations called generalist organizational development and leadership in public administration.

 You should go to an advising meeting with a printed copy of your program evaluation, which can be accessed in Self-Service on mySXU.
 Please have some idea of the courses you would like to take the following semester.
 Make a list of any questions you would like to ask about your program or other policies and procedures.
 You will usually get more out of an advising meeting if you come in prepared with a positive attitude.